-Imagine a world in which each photo, printed or digitally displayed, hides arbitrary digital data that can be accessed through an internet-connected imaging system.
+Printed and digitally displayed photos have the ability to hide imperceptible digital data that can be accessed through internet-connected imaging systems.
 Another way to think about this is physical photographs that have unique QR codes invisibly embedded within them.
 This paper presents an architecture, algorithms, and a prototype implementation addressing this vision.
 Our key technical contribution is StegaStamp, a learned steganographic algorithm to enable robust encoding and decoding of arbitrary hyperlink bitstrings into photos in a manner that approaches perceptual invisibility.
-StegaStamp comprises a deep neural network that learns an encoding/decoding algorithm robust to image perturbations that approximate the space of distortions resulting from real printing and photography.
-Our system prototype demonstrates real-time decoding of hyperlinks for photos from in-the-wild video subject to real-world variation in print quality, lighting, shadows, perspective, occlusion and viewing distance.
+StegaStamp comprises a deep neural network that learns an encoding/decoding algorithm robust to image perturbations approximating the space of distortions resulting from real printing and photography.
+We demonstrates real-time decoding of hyperlinks in photos from in-the-wild videos that contain variation in lighting, shadows, perspective, occlusion and viewing distance.
 Our prototype system robustly retrieves 56 bit hyperlinks after error correction - sufficient to embed a unique code within every photo on the internet.

 Our system uses an encoder network to process the input image and hyperlink bitstring into a StegaStamp.
 The StegaStamp is then printed and captured by a camera.
 A detection network localizes and rectifies the StegaStamp before passing it to the decoder network.
 After the bits are recovered and error corrected, the user can follow the hyperlink.